RHIT-CSSE/csse220/Docs/grading_guide.md

   description header.
 At the beginning of each class, you must include a Javadoc comment which includes:

-  - A description of the class, which includes its main purpose/function
+  - Required: A description of the class, which includes its main purpose/function
-  - How to instantiate and use the class
+  - Optional: (but good practice!)
+How to instantiate and use the class
-  - One or more examples of how the class is used
+  - Optional: One or more examples of how the class is used

 * Undocumented (or poorly documented) methods whose name and parameter names do not make it clear what the method accomplishes.